VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

     // Handle physics-based movement for cube2
     if (cube2 != null)
     {
-        // Retrieve the RigidbodyComponent, which handles physics interactions var rigidBody = cube2.Get<RigidbodyComponent>();
+        // Retrieve the BodyComponent, which handles physics interactions var rigidBody = cube2.Get<BodyComponent>();

         // Check if cube2 is stationary by verifying if its linear velocity is effectively zero. if (Math.Round(rigidBody.LinearVelocity.Length()) == 0)
         {
-            // Apply an impulse to cube2 along the X-axis, initiating movement. rigidBody.ApplyImpulse(new Vector3(force, 0, 0));
+            // Apply an impulse to cube2 along the X-axis, initiating movement.
+Impulse offset is set to zero. rigidBody.ApplyImpulse(new Vector3(force, 0, 0), Vector3.Zero);

             // Reverse the direction of the impulse for the next impulse,
             // allowing cube2 to move back and forth along the X-axis.